Diet & Lifestyle

 4. Vitamin D has been shown to be important in managing inflammation in the body and many people in the UK are vitamin D deficient.
 You can have your vitamin D tested by your GP but everyone should take a supplement in winter months and anyone with darker skin should take one all year round.

-9. Follow a Mediterranean style diet.
-This is known to be in keeping with general healthy eating guidelines and to have plenty of anti-inflammatory foods.
+9. Follow a Mediterranean style diet is known to be in keeping with general healthy eating guidelines and to have plenty of anti-inflammatory foods.
 Trying to keep processed foods and refined sugars to a minimum, as per the Mediterranean diet is always a good idea.

 11. If you have cut out food groups, particularly meat and/or dairy, it is easy to become iron deficient and deficient in things like B12, zinc and calcium and vitamin D. Any nutritional deficiencies can exacerbate inflammation in the body as you have to work hard to compensate for the lack of those nutrients.
 Symptoms of these deficiencies include breathlessness, tiredness, hair loss or poor hair quality, softer nails, skin changes, bone aches and pains, mood changes and depression and changes to taste, smell and sensation.
 If you have any of these symptoms, ask your GP for a blood test and consider taking a good quality A-Z multivitamin.